marciovalim/node-js-todo-list/README.md

 # Node.JS Todo List
 What can we learn from a simple Node.JS todo app REST API?
 <br>
-The basics:
+A lot:

 ### HTTP Methods
 When creating a REST API, we use different HTTP methods, (such as GET, POST, PUT and others), to annotate different endpoint use cases.
-This means that when creating our todo API, we should do the following -- or something like that:
+This means that when creating our todo API, we should do something like the following:

 - POST /users => for creating an user;
 - GET /todos => for listing the todos;